Skip to main content

 • cypress/base is the entry-level Cypress Docker image, allowing you to test in the Electron browser, built in to Cypress.
 It contains a complete Linux (Debian) operating system, together with the prerequisite operating system packages for Cypress, Node.js, npm and Yarn v1 Classic.
 An image <tag> gives you the choice of Node.js version.

 • cypress/browsers builds on the cypress/base image.
 For Linux/amd64 images it adds Chrome, Firefox and Edge browsers.
+For Linux/arm64 images it adds only Firefox browsers from version 136 and above.
+Chrome and Edge browsers are currently not available for Linux/arm64.
 A corresponding image <tag> allows selection of the combined Node.js and browser versions.
-(Currently Linux/arm64 images do not contain browsers.)
+The version tags for the unavailable Chrome and Edge browsers on the Linux/arm64 platform are empty place-holders only, required for multi-platform support compatibility.

 • cypress/included builds on the cypress/browsers image.
 It adds a fixed version of Cypress, globally installed by npm.
 A short-form image <tag> selects the version of Cypress.
 A corresponding long-form <tag> selects the version of Cypress and documents the combined Node.js and browser versions.